Healthy body image role models are tough to find, let alone meet. Especially in Diet Culture.

 Why bombard your inbox with people who look a certain way and/or cause you to feel bad about yourself?
-How about if instead you include role models with a range of body sizes and shapes?
-While you are at it, include people of color, of different abilities, and gender identity.
+What if, instead, you include role models with a range of body sizes and shapes?
+While you’re at it, include people of color, different abilities, and gender identity.

-To widen definitions of beauty and body size, diversify your accounts.
-Move away from unhealthy body image messages social media presents as healthy and normal.
-Those are the ones that keep you stuck in Diet culture and self-criticism.
+Also, to widen definitions of beauty and body size, diversify your accounts.
+Move away from unhealthy body image messages presented by social media as healthy and normal.
+Those are the ones that keep you stuck in Diet Culture and self-criticism.

 So what to do?